Compositionally Safe Construction of Autonomous Driving Systems: Correctness of the Method

 We are now ready for proving two key preservation properties.
-The next two lemmas give the conditions for preservation of vista safety, assuming respectively, the types of the vistas do not or do change between $q$ and $q'$.
+The next two lemmas give the conditions for preservation of configuration safety, assuming respectively, the types of the configurations do not or do change between $q$ and $q'$.